 The first line of defence at NLP is represented by the business.
-The second line of defence at NLP Group level is represented by the following Group functions: Risk Management Function, Compliance Function and the Actuarial Function.
-The third line of defence is represented by Group Internal Audit (GIA).
+The second line of defence at NLP Group level is represented by the Risk Management Function, Compliance Function and the Actuarial Function.
+The third line of defence is represented by GIA.
 The three lines of defence model is illustrated in Table B4.
 1.